Reviewing cases after they get referred to the FtPC

-What we send to the nurse or midwife
+What we send to the nurse, midwife or nursing associate

 After our legal review, we'll send the nurse, midwife or nursing associate the draft charge, and our statement of case, if we've drafted one, along with information about:

 - which documents we gathered through the investigation that will be used as evidence (called the 'hearing bundle')